ShainLab/Single_Cell_Somatic_Mutation_Caller/README.md

 - Funcotator txt file - For functional annotation of variants
 - Reference genome in FASTA format - For alignment and variant calling

-_Please refer to the example inputs in test-dataset to test this app on DNANexus._
+_Please refer to the example inputs in test-dataset to test this app on DNAnexus._

 ## What does this app output?
 This app generates multiple output files including: